johnwargo/m5stickc-plus-cloud-function/readme.md

 ![A photo of the sketch in action on the device](/images/image-01.jpg)

-To power the device off, depress the power button for 6 seconds (or so).
+To power off (shutdown) the device, depress the power button for 6 seconds (or so).

 To trigger/execute the remote URL configured in the sketch, press the button labeled **M5** immediately below the screen displaying the words **Push Button**.